How to Install Transmission on Ubuntu 26.04, 24.04 and 22.04

 Replace transmission-gtk with transmission-qt or transmission-cli if that is the package you chose earlier.
 PPA installs follow the same update path once the PPA is already configured.

-Flatpak updates the sandboxed build independently of APT.
+Flatpak updates the Flathub app build independently of APT.

 sudo flatpak update com.transmissionbt.Transmission -y

-Remove the package or Flatpak app that matches your install method, then verify that the package manager no longer reports it as installed.
+Remove or uninstall the package or Flatpak app that matches your install method, then verify installed state separately from optional source or profile cleanup.

 Remove APT-installed Transmission on Ubuntu